Practice Areas and Certification:

 Annette served as a Judge pro tem in Maricopa County Superior Court, Arizona from 1992-2003, when she resigned that position to work on the Arizona Supreme Court committee that was writing the original Arizona Rules of Family Law Procedure.

 She was a member of the Arizona Supreme Court’s Committee on Rules of Procedure for Domestic Relations Cases.
 That Committee, formed in July, 2003, created the original Arizona Rules of Family Law Procedure.
 She served on that original Rules committee from 2002-2005, and the Arizona Rules of Family Law Procedure took effect on January 1, 2006.
 She continued to serve on the Supreme Court’s Rules Review committee, and now serves on the State Bar’s Family Practice and Procedure Committee.
 She was a member of the State Bar of Arizona Family Law Section Executive Council from 1994-2005, and was Chairperson of the Family Law Section of the State Bar in 1999-2000.
-She is also a member of the State Bar of Arizona’s Family Law Specialization Committee.
+She is also a member of the State Bar of Arizona’s Family Law Advisory Commission which reviews and oversees the certification of specialists in Family Law.

 Ms. Burns lectures frequently for the State Bar of Arizona, AFCC, AAML, and other organizations on various issues in family law.
 She is a co-author of the Arizona Family Law Rules Handbook which is updated annually.
-Here’s the newsletter that includes her 2011 article “Your Online Presence”, written for the State Bar of Arizona Family Law Section newsletter.
+Here’s Annette’s 2011 article “Your Online Presence“, written for the State Bar of Arizona Family Law Section newsletter.

 ARIZONA STATE UNIVERSITY COLLEGE OF LAW, J.D.
 1984